MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 ## <a id="dop-feedback"></a> Degree of parallelism (DOP) feedback

-[!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] introduces a new feature to called DOP Feedback to improve query performance by identifying parallelism inefficiencies for repeating queries, based on elapsed time and waits.
+[!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] introduces a new feature to called DOP feedback to improve query performance by identifying parallelism inefficiencies for repeating queries, based on elapsed time and waits.
 DOP feedback is part of the Intelligent query processing family of features, and addresses suboptimal usage of parallelism for repeating queries.
 This scenario helps with optimizing resource usage and improving scalability of workloads, when excessive parallelism can cause performance issues.
-Instead of incurring in the pains of an all-encompassing default or manual adjustments to each query, DOP Feedback self-adjusts DOP to avoid excess parallelism.
+Instead of incurring in the pains of an all-encompassing default or manual adjustments to each query, DOP feedback self-adjusts DOP to avoid excess parallelism.

 Parallelism is often beneficial for reporting and analytical queries, or queries that otherwise handle large amounts of data.
 Conversely, OLTP-centric queries that are executed in parallel could experience performance issues when the time spent coordinating all threads outweighs the advantages of using a parallel plan.